adhanif/MERN_Stack_Diabetes_APP/README.md

    ```
 5. Create a pull request detailing your changes and explaining the purpose of your contribution.

+## Visit the TypeOne Diabetes App

+Experience the TypeOne Diabetes App and explore its features by visiting our website: [TypeOne Diabetes App](https://mern-stack-diabetes-app.onrender.com/)

+We're dedicated to providing a valuable resource for individuals seeking to enhance their knowledge about diabetes and connect with a supportive community.
+Join us on this journey towards a healthier and more informed lifestyle.

 # License

 This project is licensed under the **TYPE ONE APP Team**.